umbertocollodel/When_where_and_why/README.md

 * World Bank GEP Data

-`GEP_forecast_vintages_06232020`: GDP growth forecasts contained in Summer and Winter GEP publication, both long and wide format
+`GEP_forecast_vintages_06232020`: GDP growth forecasts contained in Summer and Winter GEP publication, available both in long and wide format

 * Consensus Data

-`gdp_2008_2019_firstweek`:  GDP growth forecasts contained in April and September version of Consensus survey, one sheet for each year/vintage - mainly advanced economies available in the first week
+`gdp_2008_2019_firstweek`:  GDP growth forecasts contained in April and September version of Consensus survey, one sheet for each year/vintage - mainly advanced economies available in the first week \\
-`gdp_2008_2019_secondweek`  GDP growth forecasts contained in April and September version of Consensus survey, one sheet for each year/vintage - mainly emerking markets and low income economies in the second week
+`gdp_2008_2019_secondweek`:  GDP growth forecasts contained in April and September version of Consensus survey, one sheet for each year/vintage - mainly emerking markets and low income economies in the second week

 * MONA Data

 `mona_2002-2020_macro`: forecasts for main macroeconomic variables for inception of program and subsequent reviews

-Note: the script retrieves European Commission forecasts from AMECO directly scraping the [website](https://ec.europa.eu/info/business-economy-euro/indicators-statistics/economic-databases/macro-economic-database-ameco/ameco-archive_en") and downloanding them, this is why they are not available as raw data.
+**Note**: the script retrieves European Commission forecasts from AMECO directly scraping the [website](https://ec.europa.eu/info/business-economy-euro/indicators-statistics/economic-databases/macro-economic-database-ameco/ameco-archive_en") and downloanding them, this is why they are not available as raw data.